ryanokimoto/detecting-machine-generated-code/README.md

 # detecting-machine-generated-code

+## Similarity Model Pipeline for SemEval-2026 Task 13 Task A (All in the "GraphCodeBERT" Folder)

+The pipeline first rewrites the test code input with an LLM.
+After rewriting, we use our similarity model to compare whether the original and rewritten codes are similar.
+If so, that means that the original was AI-generated, otherwise it was human-written.

+# Models
+We utilized GraphCodeBERT as a baseline and fine-tuned it to be a similarity model.

+# Dataset
+We used the CodeXGLUE Clone-detection-BigCloneBench dataset for training since it contains a lot of data about code similarity with different coding languages.

+# File Descriptions

+Task-A-similarity-clone-dataset.ipynb file the model file where we train using the CodeXGLUE Clone-detection-BigCloneBench dataset. automate.py is code for the pipeline where we rewrite each row of the test set and have the similarity model predict.

 ## Binary Classifiers for SemEval-2026 Task 13 Task A

 binaryclassifiers contains fine-tuned binary classification models for SemEval-2026 Task 13: Detecting AI-Generated Code.
 The models are designed to distinguish between human-written and machine-generated code using the Task A dataset.